agalue/opennms-drift-kubernetes/README.kops.md

 kops delete cluster --yes
 ```

-The first 2 `kubectl` commands will trigger the removal of the Route 53 CNAMEs associated with the ingresses and the Kafka ELB.
+The first 2 commands will trigger the removal of the Route 53 entries associated with the ingresses and the Kafka ELB.
 The last will take care of the rest (including the PVCs).